GoogleChrome/developer.chrome.com/site/en/docs/devtools/recorder/index.md

 ## Introduction {: #intro }

 We will be using this [coffee ordering](https://coffee-cart.netlify.app/) demo page.
-Checkout is a common user flow among shopping website.
+Checkout is a common user flow among shopping websites.

 In the next sections, we will walk you through how to record, replay and audit the following checkout flow with the **Recorder** panel:-